It will give businesses customers with more spending money.

 It will grow the economy for everyone — and we can do it right now.

-In the 2014 State of the Union address, President Obama called on Congress to raise the national minimum wage from $7.25 to $10.10 an hour, and soon after signed an Executive Order to raise the minimum wage to $10.10 for the individuals working on new federal service contracts.
+In the 2014 State of the Union address, President Obama called again on Congress to raise the national minimum wage, this time from $7.25 to $10.10 an hour, and soon after signed an Executive Order to raise the minimum wage to $10.10 for the individuals working on new federal service contracts.